Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Numerical simulations

-In Fig.~\ref{supp_fig_Binder_parameter_K=2_X_XX_001_001}, we can observe the crossings of the Binder parameters.
-This fact implies that in the case of $X \to XX$ there is a second-order phase transition for a wide range of $q$.
+In Fig.~\ref{supp_fig_Binder_parameter_K=2_X_XX_001_001}, we can observe the crossings of the Binder parameter.
+This fact implies that, in the case of $X \to XX$, there exists second-order phase transitions or BKT transitions for a wide range of $q$.